“I saw Todd slip something in his drink at lunch today.”

 When is Gossip Okay?

 Before you go and start disciplining everyone who discusses someone else in the breakroom, there are a few things to consider.
 The first is that gossip is not always a sign of an unhealthy work environment.
 In an interview with SHRM Online, Rieva Lesonsky, CEO of GrowBiz, says that if the current gossip isn’t malicious, then “it shows camaraderie among your team.”
-She goes on to mention that sometimes gossip “is a harbinger of something that’s true, and it makes you aware of something, as a manger, that you need to work on.”
-So, gossip can be a helpful tool for figuring out what your company needs to prove on.
+She goes on to mention that sometimes gossip “is a harbinger of something that’s true, and it makes you aware of something, as a manager, that you need to work on.”
+So, gossip can be a helpful tool for figuring out what your company needs to prove.
 However, you still need to identify which topics of gossip might be hurtful to other employees—which is when gossip can cross a line.

 Your stance on gossip needs to also be tolerant of normal workplace “griping.”
 This includes general complaints about working conditions or management choices.
-These sorts of complaints might be negative and harmful to morale, but many of these complaints will be protected under the National Labor Relations Act, which prohibits business from restricting employees’ ability to discuss wages, hours, and working conditions.
+These sorts of complaints might be negative and harmful to morale, but many of these complaints will be protected under the National Labor Relations Act, which prohibits businesses from restricting employees’ ability to discuss wages, hours, and working conditions.
 Instead, consider this type of gossip the sort that you can listen to and learn from, resolving to make pertinent changes to your business in the future.

 Once you’ve decided that the gossip going on at your company is unhealthy and harmful, there are several steps you can take to root it out.
 We’ve listed a handful of tips below that will help you out.